 St. Dominic and the Dominican Spirit

 Dominicans are preachers whose missions are inspired by the teachings and life of St. Dominic.
 Throughout the world exist Dominican communities of sisters, nuns, friars, brothers and some priests identified as Orders of Preachers (OP).
 Dominicans, in the spirit of St. Dominic, lead lives of study, prayer and action.
-Learn more about the different Orders and how they carry out the mission of St. Dominic…
+Below are some reflections, writings and poems by our Racine Dominican Sisters about St. Dominic.

 A Reflection by S. Karen Vollmer